 Oregon History Comics

 Portland reporter Sarah Mirk teamed up with local nonprofit Know Your City in 2010 to create this charming set of comics exploring little-known stories in Portland’s history — think Black Panthers, women’s suffrage, dead freeways and lost cities.
 Each short, engaging volume is designed and illustrated by a different Oregon artist.
-The collection of 10 zines is available in a boxed set; download Tom McCall & the Vortex as a free PDF.
+The collection of 10 zines is available in a boxed set.

 Bitch: Feminist Response to Pop Culture